-Synopsis: A white female psychiatrist (Jane Fonda) investigates the mysterious death of a newborn child in a convent.
-A white male archivist librarian (Victor Desy) helps Fonda locate the convent’s blueprints in the National Library Archives of Quebec.
+Synopsis: A psychiatrist (Jane Fonda) investigates the mysterious death of a newborn child in a convent.
+An archivist librarian (Victor Desy) helps Fonda locate the convent’s blueprints in the National Library Archives of Quebec.

 Role Call: Victor Desy as Librarian—Information Provider (male)

 Details: Dir.
 Alan J. Pakula.
 Perf.
 Dustin Hoffman, Robert Redford, Jason Robards, Jane Alexander.
 Warner Bros., 1976.
 Based on the book by Carl Bernstein and Bob Woodward.

 Synopsis: This film follows the Watergate scandal uncovered by reporters Carl Bernstein (Dustin Hoffman) and Bob Woodward (Robert Redford).
 After several attempts by the reporters to locate information, a library clerk at the Library of Congress helps by giving them library checkout slips.